How to Store Your Coffee Properly: The Golden Rules for Freshness

 The Container

-"The roaster's bag with a valve is often the best available packaging.
-Seal it carefully after each use, expelling air, and you will have optimal preservation."
+"The roaster's bag with valve is often the best available packaging.
+Close it carefully after each use, pushing out the air, and you have optimal preservation."

 Freezing

 Freezing coffee is a divisive topic.
-Here's what science and practice truly say, without dogmatism.
+Here is what science and practice really say, without dogmatism.

 Myth

-The refrigerator is coffee's enemy.
-Humidity is high, odors are numerous (coffee absorbs them all), and temperature variations during openings accelerate condensation.
+The refrigerator is the enemy of coffee.
+The humidity is high, there are many odors (coffee absorbs them all), and temperature changes when opening accelerate condensation.
 Never put your coffee in the refrigerator.

 ❖ Possible under conditions